Can you explain the whole junk car process to me quickly?

-If you’ve already owned a car title and want to get a replacement for the one you misplaced.
-You can go to the Motor Vehicle Division Main Office at the Department of Revenue.
+If you’ve already owned a car title and want to get a replacement for the one you misplaced, go to the Motor Vehicle Division Main Office at the Department of Revenue.
 A replacement title costs $18 with valid GA drivers license.

 4125 Welcome All Road Atlanta, GA 30349